danthe42/CarND-Path-Planning-Project/notes.md

 Self-Driving Car Engineer Nanodegree Program

 ### The Project
-This project is about controlling a car, which is driving on a 3-lane highway.
-(Or planning paths.
-Maneuvering.)
+This goal of this project is to control a car to drive on a 3-lane highway.
+It includes path planning and finding the car's trajectory correctly.

 # Architecture
 The system consists of two components: